matuteana/uned-sdn-dev-vm/scripts/vm_files/Desktop/Yang_and_RESTCONF.md

 topology.

-You can then click on the "Send" button to cause the request to be made to the controller, which will cause the device to be mounted.
+You can then click on the "Send" button to cause the request to be made to the controller, which will cause the device to be mounted, by ODL using Netconf.
 You can confirm that in the DLUX UI "Nodes" application.
 To double check, you can also use the `./01_inventory_connected.py` script in the `src/learning_labs` directory to show the connected devices.